My Neighborhood - My Favorites

 13.1.
-Jacaranda - A pretty flower shop that specializes in unusual, artistic arrangements.
+Jacaranda - A pretty new flower shop that specializes in unusual, artistic arrangements.
 Pricey.
 Corner of Rome and Maamari Streets.
-01-374466. (off the map)
+01-374466

 13.2.
 Takkoush – A large extended-family flower business on one stretch of Jeanne d’Arc.
 The corner shop is my favorite, run by a genteel old man reputed to be a former movie star.

 13.3.
-Violetta – Nursery and flower shop on Sidani Street, off Jeanne d’Arc.
+Violetta – Flower shop on Sidani Street, off Jeanne d’Arc.
 They deliver plants, soil and pots to your home.

 14.2.
 Al Badia - Specializes in Palestinian embroidery produced by women in the Palestinian camps of Lebanon.
 Cushion covers, purses, shawls and more.
 Makdissi Street and Antoine Gemayel Streets.
-Open 9am-5pm.
+Closes about 5pm.

 14.3.
 Hodaj - This shop sells affordable handicrafts from around the world, but notably Palestinian pottery and Syrian scarves.
 Open M-Sat 9-5.
 On Nehme Jafet St, near Mayflower Hotel.
 01-340659